 If you are looking for a challenge, growing ixora as a houseplant is a rewarding one.
 These are very capricious plants.
 If you can find a sunny spot where your plant is happy, leave it there.
 Any change in exposure can cause it to wilt.
 But if you can keep it warm and sunny, you will enjoy dozens of large flower clusters surrounded by glossy, green leaves.
 Love the look, but don't have the sun?
-You might also want to consider dwarf Ixora (Ixora chinensis) which is considerably smaller and... less fussy than its slightly flashier cousin.
+You might also want to consider dwarf Ixora (Ixora chinensis) which is considerably smaller and less fussy than its slightly flashier cousin.

 06 of 10

 For a taste of the tropics, you can't beat Anthurium.
 Buy one already in flower, so you are certain the blooms are red.
 Actually, the red heart-shaped flower is a modified leaf called a spathe.
 The spathes can cup the true flowers or arch backward, giving them another common name of Painted Tongue.
-Each flower stays in bloom about 6 weeks.
+Each flower stays in bloom for about six weeks.
 They also make great cut flowers in arrangements.
-Anthurium does require a bit of extra care to give it the bright sun and high humidity it needs to... re-bloom.
+Anthurium does require a bit of extra care to give it the bright sun and high humidity it needs to re-bloom.

 07 of 10

 Few flowers can beat tropical hibiscus for year-round flowering.
 If you can keep your hibiscus warm and in bright sunshine, it will flower its little heart out.
 If you can't meet these conditions in winter, take heart, your hibiscus will just take a little rest and be ready to rev things up again in spring.
-These can be large plants when grown outdoors, but you can keep them in check indoors by pinching the new stems when they reach about 2 inches in length.
-They will branch out and start to... set flower buds, rather than growing long branches.
+These can be large plants when grown outdoors, but you can keep them in check indoors by pinching the new stems when they reach about two inches in length.
+They will branch out and start to set flower buds, rather than growing long branches.

 08 of 10